 Follow this link for more information about future courses.

-Western Kentucky University through its Center for Human GeoEnvironmental Studies (CHNGES) and the Department of Geography and Geology, in cooperation with the Mammoth Cave International Center for Science and Learning and the Cave Research Foundation, offers a series of multi-day field courses focusing on cave and karst science and management.
+Western Kentucky University’s Department of Earth, Environmental, and Atmospheric Sciences, in cooperation with Mammoth Cave National Park and the Cave Research Foundation, offers a series of multi-day field courses focusing on cave and karst science and management.